 Your courses will provide excellent training in the basic sciences as well as courses in food chemistry, food microbiology, food analysis, food engineering, food processing, nutrition, product development, and business management.

 K-State's nationally recognized undergraduate food science program is approved by the Institute of Food Technologists.
 The undergraduate program is offered through the College of Agriculture.
-Two options - science and business - are available.
+Three options - science, business or technology - are available.

 Some activities include: Food Science Club; quiz bowl; product development contests; section, national, and international Institute of Food Technologists meetings; and dairy product and meats judging teams.